scientific-python/specs/meta-spec-0002.md

    repository.

-To create your project registration file, change into the `projects` directory and use the `register.py` script.
+To create your project registration file, change into the `core-projects` directory and use the `register.py` script.
-The script will ask you a few questions and then create a new file appropriately named with a basic template for you to complete.
+The script will ask you a few questions and then create a new file appropriately named with a basic template for you to check and complete.